Khalian/Modulo12/README.md

 # This command launches VS Code for development.
 # I am not proscribing using VSCode, but dotty and sbt supports it natively.
 sbt launchIDE

+# SBT repl server (once you start this you can just write test instead of full sbt and it will run in repl)
+sbt

+# SBT debug server (Note the 5005 is the remote jvm debug port.
+You can use your ide to hook to it and then debug tests by running test)
+sbt -jvm-debug 5005
 ```